EngineerBetter/engineerbetter-hugo/content/blog/continuous-everything-regulated.md

 ## Testing

-**Continuous deployment without testing is reckless**, and not acceptable in any context, let alone a regulated bank!
+**Continuous deployment without testing is reckless**, and not acceptable in any context, let alone a regulated enterprise!

-Everything that we created needed to be tested _before_ being attempted in the bank.
+Everything that we created needed to be tested _before_ being attempted in the enterprise.
 This meant that we needed **automation to test the automation**.

 ### Testing the Bootstrap